Why Recommended Dietary Allowances often aren’t enough.

 The FNB was established in 1940 during WWII to advise the Army on guidelines for good nutrition.
 The FNB realized the need to develop recommendations for nutritional intake for the general public as well as the armed forces and introduced the RDAs a year later in 1941.

 The FNB has subsequently revised the RDAs every five to ten years based on advances in research and scientific understanding.
 For example, the RDA for Choline, one of our favorite nutrients, was added in 1998.
 The most recent RDA revision was in 2016.
-In our minds, additional revisions are still needed as there is room for improvement with existing RDAs as described below and not every import nutrient has an RDA like the Omega-3s DHA and EPA.
+In our minds, additional revisions are still needed as there is room for improvement with existing RDAs as described below and not every important nutrient has an RDA like the Omega-3s DHA and EPA.
 There is currently just an RDA for the Omega-3 ALA, but we know the conversion into DHA and EPA is highly inefficient and you really need DHA and EPA separate from ALA.

 I generally see a % Daily Value on the Supplements Facts Panel of my supplement.
 How is that different from an RDA?